VertebrateResequencing/wr/.docs/nextflow/verify/test-1430-dir-publishing.md

 ### Checklist

-1. Check PublishDir struct (ast.go) for field support
-2. Check normalizeConfigPublishDirs (config.go) for config parsing
-3. Check translateProcessBindingSets (translate.go) for publish handling
+1. Read nf-1430-dir-publishing.md to understand what Nextflow expects
+2. Read the impl files to find where to look in Go source
+3. Read the actual Go source code at the cited locations
-4. Classify per 00-instructions.md criteria
+4. Classify each feature per 00-instructions.md criteria

 ### Features to classify

-- DIR-publishDir, DIR-publishDir-path, DIR-publishDir-mode, DIR-publishDir-pattern, DIR-publishDir-overwrite, DIR-publishDir-saveAs, DIR-publishDir-enabled, DIR-publishDir-tags, DIR-publishDir-contentType, DIR-publishDir-failOnError, DIR-publishDir-multiple
-- DIR-debug
+- DIR-publishDir, DIR-stageInMode, DIR-stageOutMode

 ### Output format